FieldRobotEvent/virtual_maize_field/README.md

 ```

 ## Launching worlds
 The launch file to launch the worlds is called `simulation.launch`.
-You can launch the launch file by running `roslaunch virtual_maize_field jackal_simulation.launch`.
+You can launch the launch file by running `roslaunch virtual_maize_field simulation.launch`.
 By default the launch file will launch `generated_world.world`.
-You can launch any world by using the `world_name` arg. e.g. `roslaunch virtual_maize_field jackal_simulation.launch world_name:=simple_row_level_1.world`.
+You can launch any world by using the `world_name` arg. e.g. `roslaunch virtual_maize_field simulation.launch world_name:=simple_row_level_1.world`.

 ## License
 Virtual Maize Field is copyright (C) 2021 *Farm Technology Group of Wageningen University & Research* and *Kamaro Engineering e.V.* and licensed under [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0).